-Dungeons and Dragons has historically followed a simplistic good-evil philosophy which real-world people may find familiar: Greed is bad, generosity is good.
-Respecting others is good, treating others with disrepect is bad.
-Honoring commitments is good, breaking them is bad.
-Harming others for selfish interests is bad, protecting the vulnerable from exploitation is good.
+Dungeons and Dragons has historically followed a simplistic good-evil philosophy which real-world people may find familiar: Greed is bad; generosity is good.
+Respecting others is good; treating others with disrespect is bad.
+Honoring commitments is good; breaking them is bad.
+Harming others for selfish interests is bad; protecting the vulnerable from exploitation is good.

 But who decided that those things are good?
 The real world has a long history of philosophers, religions, and laws which have gradually steered humanity in various directions, and I’m nowhere near qualified to explore them in any serious level of detail.

 But why do our real-world ideas of a good and evil apply to characters within our games?
 Those characters don’t have the same world history that we do, and it seems silly to assume that a fictional world with dragons and magic would somehow naturally evolve the same moral philosophy which you or I might consider familiar.
 Fictional worlds would necessarily have different views of good and evil, just as different real-world cultures have different views of good and evil, and societies at different points in their histories have different views of good and evil.

 So, again I ask: “Who decided what is good and what is evil?”
 If you examine a game setting (your own or someone else’s), you can likely find an answer.
 In many settings, the same answer is the same: good and evil are often defined by the setting’s gods.